JanNeuendorf/SVC16/specification/specification.typ

 Synchronizations that are caused by exceeding the instruction limit never trigger the expansion mechanism.

 If no expansion card is available, there is no answer when the exchange is triggered.
-As a result the utility buffer is simply cleared.
+As a result, the utility buffer is simply cleared.

 Here are some examples of what an expansion card might do:
 - Play an audio sample.